Canon G1 X Mark II vs Panasonic FZ1000

 Review summary: Canon G1 X Mark II vs Panasonic FZ1000

 So what conclusions can be drawn?
-Which of the two cameras – the Canon G1 X Mark II or the Panasonic FZ1000 – has the upper hand?
+Is there a clear favorite between the Canon G1 X Mark II and the Panasonic FZ1000?
 The listing below highlights the relative strengths of the two models.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 921k dots).